adrybakov/rad-tools/docs/source/user-guide/library/spinham-notation.rst

     We would like to note that not all authors are thoughtful with the definition of the Hamiltonian, so additional care is required when reading the literature.

-RAD-tools utilize those five properties in order to define the notation of the spin Hamiltonian.
+RAD-tools utilize those properties in order to define the notation of the spin Hamiltonian.
 During the creation of the :py:class:`.SpinHamiltonian` object the notation is deliberately not defined, because it depends on your interpretation.
 Therefore, the notation has to be defined explicitly by you.
 If the notation is not